JoaoBraveCoding/multicluster-logging/README.md

 ### Full specificaton

 - Update cycle if users try to update LS in fields they should not own
+- No update cycle as users only specify fields that they own

 ### Simple specification

 - Update cycle if users try to update LS in fields they should not own
+- No update cycle as users only specify fields that they own

 ### Partial specification